 Mahali Mzuri means 'beautiful place' in Swahili, and we hope you agree!
 Mahali Mzuri is Sir Richard Branson’s 12-tented luxury safari camp located in the private Olare Motorogi Conservancy in the wider Maasai Mara ecosystem in Kenya.

 Due to Mahali Mzuri's excellent location on the Kenyan plains, you’ll have a front row seat, not just to the annual great migration, but also to the abundant game you can see all year round.
 During our twice daily game drives, you will have the opportunity to see lions, wildebeest, elephants, giraffes and cheetahs, but that's just for starters!

 At Mahali Mzuri, our super stylish tented suites make for the perfect retreat during your stay.
-We can cater for up to 24 guests in the camp at any one time, so you are peace and quiets as well as guaranteed excellent customer service at all times.
+We can cater for up to 24 guests in the camp at any one time, so you are guaranteed peace and quiet, as well as excellent customer service at all times.